Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 View the following information for all documents:

-* Document Name - the name of the document and current document version
+* Document Name - the name of the document and the current document version
 * Description - the document description (may be truncated after 50 characters)
 * Access - the document visibility (Public / Protected)
-* Referenced - the number of times this document is referenced (product document / Marketplace settings)
+* Referenced - the number of times the document is referenced (product document / Marketplace settings)
 * Type - the document type (plain text format - TXT / Portable Document Format - PDF / Word documents - DOC, DOCX / Markdown - MD / PowerPoint - PPTX / Excel - XLSX)
 * Modified - the last time the document was updated